Population Characteristics

 Population of South Stormont by Ethnicity and Origin

 The population of South Stormont is quite diverse, which contributes to the town's vibrant cultural landscape.
 South Stormont is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are Scottish, which accounts for 25.76% of the total population, followed by French (24.94%), Canadian (22.97%), Irish (20.21%), and English (17.38%).
+The top 5 ethnicities and origins in South Stormont are Scottish, which accounts for 25.76% of the total population, followed by French (24.94%), Canadian (22.97%), Irish (20.21%), and English (17.38%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |